pesto-students/deep-dive-balajikamalesh/node-exercises/csv-parser-node/README.md

 ### 6. Spaces are considered part of a field and MUST NOT be ignored

-### 7. You should give the ability to skip the default stream return value.
+### 7. You should give the ability to skip the default stream return value. ##NEEDS CLARFICATION
 - Perhaps by returning a promise that resolves with the entire output?
 - Or by taking a callback which is invoked when the task is complete?